Kerala’s maternal mortality rate drops to 46, govt aims 30 by 2020

 Another improvement area for the state is to reduce the pressure of deliveries on obstetricians and gynecologists working at tertiary centres like medical colleges.
 “One of the major problem is that deliveries do not take place at lower-level facilities in Kerala.
 The doctors refer all these cases to tertiary centres like medical colleges.
 So chances of sepsis (infection) increases because the number is unexpectedly high.
 So we are coming up with a protocol to ensure that unnecessary crowding doesn’t happen at medical colleges and doctors stick to that protocol,” Sadanandan said.
 He added that the government is focusing on upgrading dedicated ambulance services, keeping in mind increasing number of cases of pregnant women dying in road accidents.

-The significant reduction in Kerala’s MMR is attributed to the efforts of Kerala Federation of Obstetrics and Gynaecology (KFOG), a grouping of some of the leading doctors from various hospitals in the state.
+The significant reduction in Kerala’s MMR is attributed to the efforts of Kerala Federation of Obstetrics and Gynaecology (KFOG), a group of some of the leading doctors from various hospitals in the state.
 The KFOG began a process known as Confidential Review of Maternal Deaths (CRMD) in 2004, with the support of World Health Organisation and the Kerala government, to comprehensively analyse the leading causes of maternal deaths in the state and prepare standard protocols to reduce the number.

 In its findings between 2004-09, the CRMD pointed out that hemorrhage and hypertensive disorders were the leading cause of deaths among mothers in the state with the most number of such cases being reported in 2006.
 That year, 42 of the 109 cases were attributed to the two causes.
 Amniotic fluid embolism was also seen as a major cause, although its incidence has been seen as reducing from 8% to 5-6%.
 Among non-obstetric causes, cardiac disease was seen as fatal among mothers.